 In the last three decades, the business world has become more complex than ever before.
 This complexity is mainly driven by two factors:

-• Technology – The amount of data we have at our disposal for decision making is dramatically increasing each year
+Technology – The amount of data we have at our disposal for decision-making is dramatically increasing each year, and AI is providing us with the tools to do this faster and more effective than ever.

 As a result, our world has become more interconnected and interdependent than ever.
 A case in point are the supply chain issues businesses experienced in the initial stage of the COVID-19 pandemic.